Graduate Studies in Sport and Exercise Psychology

 The lab is central to every phase of the sport and exercise psychology research projects conducted by faculty and students.
 Research teams meet in the lab to discuss ideas and establish protocols.
 The lab is used for assembling materials required for each data collection, storing completed data, as well as preparing posters and slides for presentations.
 The lab is equipped with IBM and Macintosh computers and printers for both data analysis and word-processing procedures.
 An interview room adjoins the lab that houses audio transcribers and video equipment.

 Dr. Bradley J. Cardinal and Dr. Vicki Ebbeck serve as the primary faculty members associated with this area of concentration.
 Dr. Cardinal has investigated a variety of areas including exercise and physical activity behavior change.
 He has developed self-report measures and tested interventions in an effort to better understand the different stages of exercise involvement.
 Dr. Ebbeck’s research interests are broadly concerned with the exploration of motivated behavior from a lifespan and interdisciplinary perspective.
 In order to better understand motivation, a more specific line of research is the examination of self-concept.
 Research questions address the structure, antecedents, and consequences of self-concept development.

 Frequently Asked Questions

 How many students are in the program?

-Four doctoral and five to seven masters.
+Four doctoral and four masters.